HOME PAGE * KS3 SCIENCES * GCSE BIOLOGY CHEMISTRY PHYSICS * ADVANCED LEVEL CHEMISTRY

 They made good use of all the primary colours of red, green and blue and the secondary colour yellow.

-What determines the colour of an object you are looking at without the screening effect of filters?
+(g) More on what determines the colour of an object you observe without the screening effect of filters

 The colour of an object depends on relative absorption, reflection and transmission of different wavelengths of visible light.